nhatofo/trivia_api/README.md

   "current_category": null,
   "questions": [
     {
-      "answer": "Lisbon",
+      "answer": "Go to the beach",
       "category": 2,
       "difficulty": 1,
       "id": 29,
-      "question": "What is the capital of Portugal?"
+      "question": "What is the best thing to do in summer?"
     }
   ],
   "success": true,